Corruption at the top

 “The freedom of expression that you enjoy is not to be taken for granted and there is always somebody who fights for it and if it’s not you it’s somebody else in your place.
 I consider myself lucky that I was not killed.
 When you start telling these stories you know that your life is at stake, you know you might be killed, but what scares you the most is defamation.”

-I was reminded of the whistle blowers and Edward Snowden in particular, how they do us all an invaluable favour and are estranged from us by the political elite as a warning.
-And that had me thinking of England’s rotten politics.
+That had me thinking of England’s rotten politics.
 The Mafia here?
 No. Never.
 Then I remembered God’s banker Roberto Calvi hanging by the neck under London’s Blackfriars Bridge.
 Somebody had taken care of business.

 There are times I wish somebody towed England out into the Atlantic Ocean and scuttled it, but I know it would pollute the seas.